 The idea and form of this librarinth are inspired by the libarynth that has grown as part of the activities of FoAm, who describe it as: “a hybrid between a library and a labyrinth, a maze of pages in various stages of completion.
 It is a deeply intertwingled collection of documents, notes and randomness”.

-For now, there is not much to see here, as I have just started on this research project, and also because I am still navigating the question of how to reconcile my desire for openness and sharing with the need for a walled garden where ideas are allowed to be fragile.
+After five years, I am still navigating the question of how to reconcile my desire for openness and sharing with the need for a walled garden where ideas are allowed to be fragile.
 Over time the issue has also arisen that the pages on this site contain the material for several potential articles, so sharing before writing and publishing those has become a less obvious thing to do.
 So far, the path of least effort and resistance has been to just keep everything private, but not without regrets.
-The idea is that parts of this garden will open up soon and will be listed below, other things will find their way to my blog.
+The idea is that parts of this garden will open up and be listed below, other things will find their way to my blog.
 Eventually, all that is here will become public.
 If you are really interested, you can try asking for guest access, which will open this door for you.

 You can always contact me here.